MilSpouseCoders/MSC-Contribution-Tutorial/github-desktop-tutorial.md

 * After you click on "Open GitHubDesktop.exe" the contents will be downloaded to your computer.
 <img style="left;" src="assets/dt1-downloaded.png" alt="clone this repository" />

-* Now you have copied the contents of the first-contributions repository in github to your computer.
+* Now you have copied the contents of the hacktoberfest_2020 repository in github to your computer.

 ## 4. Create a branch